-If instead you are working with more than a few lines of code, or you’re ready to write an actual program, script mode is what you need.
+Now let’s look at script mode (a.k.a. program mode).
+If you are working with more than a few lines of code, or you’re ready to write an actual program, script mode is what you need.
 Instead of having to run one line or block of code at a time, you can type up all your code in one text file, or script, and run all the code at once.

 In the standard Python shell you can go to “File” -> “New File” (or just hit Ctrl + N) to pull up a blank script in which to put your code.
 Then save the script with a “.py” extension.
 You can save it anywhere you want for now, though you may want to make a folder somewhere to store your code as you test Python out.
 To run the script, either select “Run” -> “Run Module” or press F5.
 You should see something like the following:

 If instead you are using Spyder, here’s what running the same code in script mode will look like.
 The process is similar, except you’ll click the green “Run file” button in the tool bar (or press F5 again) to run the script.

 As you’ll see, if you’re working with more than a handful of lines of code or you’re building an actual program, script mode is often the way to go.
 Here’s a simple example with more than a single line or block of code that you’d have to enter in separate commands in interactive mode.